Trinity River Corridor Project 23 Study Areas

 - Framework Concepts

-- The Dallas City Council adopted "A Balanced Vision Plan for the Trinity River Corridor" in December 2003.
+- On August 9, 2017, the Dallas City Council amended the Balanced Vision Plan through Resolution 17-1200 which removes the Trinity Parkway Alignment 3C from the plan to ensure it will not be constructed.
+The Balanced Vision Plan was originally adopted by the Dallas City Council in December 2003.
 This plan establishes the design for major public improvements for the overall Trinity River Corridor Project.
 It addresses flood protection, environmental restoration & management, parks & recreation, transportation and community & economic development.
 These public investments are designed to maximize the opportunities for community revitalization and economic development along the river.